 Once the workout was over and I was doing a recovery mile, it had occurred to me that everyone in the gym was looking over at some point and wondering what the hell I was doing.
 Body language and facial expressions tell you a lot, and I felt uncomfortable pushing myself when that’s clearly not the done thing in that place.
 Scanning the gym, I soon realised it was just me (at that time) who was pushing the physical boundaries whilst everyone else was there to do a few exercises, play with their phones, talk to friends and generally have a nice time.

-This blog is a collection of my own thoughts and the thoughts of other fitness industry professionals who look at exercise and training as two separate dimensions.
-I subconsciously use this concept as an assessment tool when speaking with new clients who come into my Fit Body Powerful Life programme which aids in on how to apply the right coaching strategy for them.
-For the purpose of this blog and ease of reading I will give these two dimensions a personality label.
+With being a Personal Trainer on the Wirral for 20 years I decided to write this blog as a collection of my own thoughts and the thoughts of other fitness industry professionals who look at exercise and training as two separate dimensions.
+I subconsciously use this concept as an assessment tool when speaking with new clients who come into any of my Online Coaching or Personal Training Programmes which aids in on how to apply the right coaching strategy for them.
+For the purpose of this blog and ease of reading, I will give these two dimensions a personality label.

 The exerciser is the person who may be looking to achieve a specific goal and their approach is to use a number of different exercises they’ve been given to help them move towards their goal.
 Weight loss, improved cardiovascular fitness and enhanced physique conditioning.